Last Updated on April 26, 2022 by Rei Garnet

 We’ve interviewed several rabbit owners who have nettles or from where they’re from.

 Most of them reported giving their rabbits some amount.

 Risk of overfeeding nettles to rabbits.

-- Diarrhea – Diarrhea is also possible when you feed your rabbits too much nasturtiums in one eating.
+- Diarrhea: Diarrhea is also possible when you feed your rabbits too many nasturtiums in one meal.
 The lack of fiber would likely soften your rabbit’s stool and lead to true diarrhea.

 Healthy alternative to nettles.

-Here are some alternatives to nettles that are safe to be given to rabbits:
+Here are some alternatives to nettles that are safe to give to rabbits:

-Giving nettles to your rabbits is safe as long as they’re not eating it in lieu of hay.
+Giving nettles to your rabbits is safe as long as they’re not eating them in lieu of hay.